ToshioCP/Gtk4-tutorial/gfm/sec2.md

 # Installation of gtk4 to linux distributions

 This section describes how to install gtk4 into linux distributions.
-However, I only have an experience to install it to ubuntu 20.10.
+However, I only have an experience to install it to Ubuntu 20.10.
 Probably you need more than the explanation below.

 This tutorial including this section is without any warranty.